cs1302uga/cs1302-tutorials/exceptions/exceptions2.md

    This error indicates that the `Scanner` constructor throws a `FileNotFoundException`.  `FileNotFoundException` is a **checked exception**.
 When a method or constructor call throws a checked exception, the programmer must either:
       * surround the relevant call with a try-catch; or
-      * add a throws clause to the enclosing method (i.e., the method containing the call) to propogate this exception if it occurs.
+      * add a throws clause to the enclosing method (i.e., the method containing the call) to propagate this exception if it occurs.

    In `Checked.java`, the enclosing method is `main`.
 We never want to add a `throws` clause to the `main` method as there is no code in our program above the `main` method to handle the exception.
 To fix `Checked.java`, we will use the first approach.